elkorn/afronski.github.io/_posts/2013-11-02-low-level-nodejs-debugging-on-production.md

 # It exits gdb.
 {% endhighlight %}

-If you want to attach into the running process, you have to invoke the command specified below:
+If you want to attach to the running process, you have to invoke the command specified below:

 {% highlight bash %}
 ~ $ gdb attach $(pidof node)